thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

-        * Skipper plus 1 crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them, Check out our-crew page to meet the gang!
+        * Skipper plus 1 crew, (our crew are heaps of fun and have a laid-back yet professional nature) we promise you will love them, Check out the ['about us' ](https://sailing-paradise.netlify.com/about/)page to meet the gang!
         * Island Activities for day charters incl.
 Stand up Paddle Boards, beach games and cute inflatables